 • We offer the synagogue as a venue for our sons’ Brith Milah (ritual circumcision) ceremonies and for our daughters’ Baby Naming services.
 The Rabbi works with parents to personalize each of those events.

-• The Rabbi and Educational Director jointly train our children, aged thirteen and up, for bar and bat mitzvah.
+• The Rabbi and qualified Jewish Educators jointly train our children, aged thirteen and up, for bar and bat mitzvah.
 Their philosophy is to train not only the voice, but the entire student: head, hands, heart and soul.
 Bar or Bat Mitzvah is a giant step towards adulthood, and in Temple Israel, training for that milestone is designed to help our young men and women function as confident and committed Jews, both on and off the pulpit.

 • We offer Jewish couples contemplating marriage a variety of venues, both larger and more intimate, for their wedding.
 The Rabbi meets with them to guide them through the choices facing them and to help them launch their marriage with both authenticity and innovative freedom.